-You may have to pause while processing to scrape the dates mixture from the sides of the food processor container.
+You may have to pause while processing to scrape the date mixture from the sides of the food processor container.

 Soak dates for 15-20 mins in hot water to help them soften if you are not using fresh dates.
 Soft dates combine well with other ingredients.

-Always allow the mixture to set well before you cut them into bars, otherwise, the mixture would crumble.
+Always allow the mixture to set well before you cut it into bars, otherwise, the mixture will crumble.